-When making this assessment, the Bank considers the increase in the risk of default (both in relative terms and absolute terms) over the expected life of the financial asset.
-A given change in absolute terms of the risk of a default since initial recognition will be more significant for a financial instrument with a lower initial risk of default compared to one with a higher initial risk of default.
+When making this assessment, the Bank considers the increase in the risk of credit quality deterioration (both in relative terms and absolute terms) over the expected life of the financial asset.
+A given change in absolute terms of the risk of a credit quality deterioration since initial recognition will be more significant for a financial instrument with a lower initial risk of default compared to one with a higher initial risk of default.
 A change the further qualitative indicators that act as backstops in the probability of default of the obligor is driven primarily by the obligor risk rating.
 Internal credit risk rating categories will capture the further qualitative indicators that act as backstops.